You are here

 Nigel's surgery 89: Immunising people with an underlying medical condition

-- Public Health England (PHE) immunisation schedules for the UK population based on the recommendations of the Joint Committee of Vaccination and Immunisation.
-There is a section with specific recommendations for immunisation of those with an underlying medical condition.
+Public Health England (PHE) immunisation schedules for the UK population.
+They are based on recommendations of the Joint Committee of Vaccination and Immunisation.
+There are specific recommendations for immunisation of people with an underlying medical condition.

-- The Green Book, jointly produced by PHE and the Department of Health and Social Care, is updated regularly.
+PHE and the Department of Health and Social Care update The Green Book regularly.
 It includes chapters on principles of immunisation and on each vaccine-preventable infection.
-Chapter 7 deals specifically with immunisations for people with an underlying condition.
+Chapter 7 deals with immunisations for people with an underlying condition.

-- The Patient Group Direction (PGD) also provides guidance on eligible groups for each vaccination.
-This includes vaccination of people with asplenia and sickle cell disease, as well as conditions such as diabetes and chronic respiratory disease.
+The Patient Group Direction (PGD) provides guidance on eligible groups for each vaccine.
+This includes vaccination of people with asplenia and sickle cell disease.
+It also includes conditions such as diabetes and chronic respiratory disease.